The history of the Tohoku region's first express train, "Hatsukari"

 Seikan Ferry Memorial Ship Hakkoda Maru

-The Seikan Ferry is an undersea tunnel connecting Aomori Prefecture and Hokkaido.
-It ceased operation when the Seikan Tunnel was opened, but the ferry that was actually in use is preserved as the "Seikan Ferry Memorial Ship Hakkoda Maru,"
+The Seikan Ferry was an underwater tunnel connecting Aomori Prefecture and Hokkaido.
+Although its operations ceased when the Seikan Tunnel opened, the actual ferry that was usedthe "Seikan Ferry Memorial Ship Hakkoda Maru"is preserved as

 You can also go inside (for a fee) and walk on the deck, touch the rudder and communication equipment in the wheelhouse, and see the rail cars on board